Auto-Next Field and Secondary Barcode Scans

 - Look up and select an ID from an online or on-device database.

-If after the primary scan you want the app user to collect data associated to that scan record, you have a number of choices (look here).
+If after the primary scan you want the app user to collect data associated to that scan record, you have a number of choices (look here about choosing an answer type).
 Among your choices you’ll see the option to use single-line or multi-line ‘Short Answer’ questions, including the ability to capture data with additional scans (aka ‘secondary’ scans).

 The single line option auto-advances the cursor to the next field and auto-submits the record when done, thus making the data collection process very fast.
 This is particularly useful when scanning secondary barcodes.